Tommyshub/restaurant/readme.md

 ## Acknowledgments and Credits

 I would like to make it clear that I referenced and used a lot of what we learned during the Boutique Ado project when creating this, especially when it came to connecting to the stripe payments system.

+I got a little bit help from the tutor support and an acquaintance when creating the coupon codes.
+I had problems figuring out how to subtract the discount from the total in the context processor, so I got advised to add the discount to the settings.py file and I also got adviced how to best check for used coupons.

 ### Images